-Statement of principles applied by North Tyneside Licensing Authority when applications are received for permits for Family Entertainment Centre, Gaming Machine Permits and Prize Gaming Permits
+Statement of principles applied by North Tyneside Authority when applications are received for permits for Family Entertainment Centre Gaming Machine Permits and Prize Gaming Permits

-- This Statement of Principles has been prepared in order to provide guidance to applicants, the Responsible Authorities, members of the public, Members and Officers.
-The Statement of Principles will assist applicants with the preparation of their applications for permits and state the documentation and information which they are required to produce in support of their application and assist Responsible Authorities in making any representations as well as setting out the matters which members and officers will take into consideration when determining such applications. - 2.
+- 1. This Statement of Principles has been prepared in order to provide guidance to applicants, the Responsible Authorities, members of the public, Members and Officers.
+The Statement of Principles will assist applicants with the preparation of their applications for Permits and state the documentation and information which they are required to produce in support of their application and assist Responsible Authorities in making any representations as well as setting out the matters which members and officers will take into consideration when determining such applications. - 2.
 This Statement of Principles relates to applications made for the following types of permit: - i) Applications for Family Entertainment Centre Gaming Machine Permits. - ii) Applications for Prize Gaming Permits. - 3.
-This Statement of Principles does not apply to Club Gaming Permits, Club Machine Permits or Licensed Premises Gaming Machine Permit applications as the Gambling Act 2005 sets out different requirements in relation to applications for those types of permit. - 4.
-The Licensing Officer has the delegated authority to consider all applications for permits and can either grant an application for a permit or make an initial decision to refuse to grant any such permit. - 5.
-As soon as reasonably practicable after the initial decision to refuse an application for a permit is made, the Licensing Officer will write to the Applicant notifying him of the refusal and provide reasons for that decision. - 6.
-In such circumstances the Licensing Officer will invite an applicant to make oral representations, written representations or both within 28 days of receipt of notification of the refusal.
+This Statement of Principles does not apply to Club Gaming Permit, Club Machine Permit or Licensed Premises Gaming Machine Permit applications as the Gambling Act 2005 sets out different requirements in relation to applications for those types of permit. - 4.
+The Licensing Officer has the delegated authority to consider all applications for Permits and can either grant an application for a Permit or make an initial decision to refuse to grant any such Permit. - 5.
+As soon as reasonably practicable after the initial decision to refuse an application for a Permit is made, the Licensing Officer will write to the Applicant notifying him of the refusal and provide reasons for that decision.

+- 6. In such circumstances the Licensing Officer will invite an applicant to make oral representations, written representations or both within 28 days of receipt of notification of the refusal.
 If such representations are received they will be referred to a Licensing Sub-Committee for consideration and the Applicant if they wish to do so can request a hearing before the Licensing Sub-Committee to make oral representations. - 7.
-The Licensing Sub-Committee will forward a written notice of its decision and reasons for that decision to the Applicant within five working days of the Licensing Sub-Committee's determination of the application.

-8. The type of permit being applied for will determine the documentation and information which needs to be submitted to the Licensing Authority in support of any application for a permit.
-The documentation and information which needs to be submitted is as follows:-

-(a) Family Entertainment Centre Gaming Machine Permit
+The Licensing Sub-Committee will forward a written notice of its decision and reasons for that decision to the Applicant within five working days of the Licensing Sub-Committee's determination of the application. - 8.
+The type of permit being applied for will determine the documentation and information which needs to be submitted to the Authority in support of any application for a permit.
+The documentation and information which needs to be submitted is as follows: - (a) Family Entertainment Centre Gaming Machine Permit

-The Licensing Authority will have regard to:
+The Authority will have regard to:

-- the application form duly completed in full - a plan of the premises showing the number and location of any gaming machines, points of access for the public, location of fire extinguishers, location of smoke detectors - insurance certificate (or certified copy certified by a Solicitor/Commissioner for Oaths or notary) confirming the availability of public liability insurance - appropriate fee - that the applicant has demonstrated the following: - a full understanding of the maximum stakes and prizes of the gambling that is permissible - has no relevant convictions - that staff are trained to have a full understanding of the maximum stakes and prizes.
+- the application form duly completed in full - a plan of the premises showing the number and location of any gaming machines, points of access for the public, location of fire extinguishers, location of smoke detectors - insurance certificate (or certified copy certified by a Solicitor/Commissioner for Oaths or notary) confirming the availability of public liability insurance - appropriate fee

+- that the applicant has demonstrated the following: - - a full understanding of the maximum stakes and prizes of the gambling that is permissible - o has no relevant convictions - that staff are trained to have a full understanding of the maximum stakes and prizes. - An awareness the need to prevent child abuse and sexual exploitation and how to spot the possible signs of such abuse and what action should be taken in that regard.